3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 gpg --armor --output your-name-key.asc --export "YOUR KEY ID HERE"
 ```

-Obtain fingerprint of your key:
+Obtain the fingerprint of your key:

 ```
 gpg -n -q --import --import-options import-show your-name-key.asc
 ```

-Armored public key should be sent to
+The armored public key should be sent to
 [3mdeb chat web-of-trust channel](https://chat.3mdeb.com/team-3mdeb/channels/web-of-trust).

-Please send fingerprint to 3mdeb Team Leaders or Management using different
+Please send fingerprint to 3mdeb Team Leaders or Management using a different
-channel then 3mdeb chat e.g. https://keybase.io, LinkedIn, email, etc.
+channel than 3mdeb chat, e.g., https://keybase.io, LinkedIn, email, etc.
-Fingerprints should be sent to the person who works with you on signing your keys.
+Fingerprints should be sent to the person who works with you on signing your
+keys.

 ### Identity confirmation

-Following information is for 3mdeb Team Leaders or Management.
+The following information is for 3mdeb Team Leaders or Management.

-* If official contract between employee and 3mdeb was signed, then national id
+* If the official contract between employee and 3mdeb was signed, then national
-  verification was involved.
-In that case Team Leader or Manager, based on
+  id verification was involved.
+In that case, Team Leader or Manager, based on
-  previous video call or live discussion during recruitment process, can confirm
+  a previous video call or live discussion during the recruitment process, can
-  that employee sending keys is the same person who were hired.
-Also new employee
+  confirm that the employee sending keys is the same person who was hired.
+Also,
-  should be the only one who has access to `@3mdeb.com` emails address based on
+  a new employee should be the only one who has access to `@3mdeb.com` email
-  secure credential passing procedure performed by IT.
+  address based on the secure credential passing procedure.
 * If we establish keys for freelancer, who's identity cannot be confirmed by
-  national id, video call or face to face discussion, we rely on multiple
+  national id, video call, or face to face discussion, we rely on multiple
-  Internet identities e.g. reddit, mailing list, Slack, Wire, Google email,
+  Internet identities, e.g., Reddit, mailing list, Slack, Wire, Google email,
-  keybase, cryptocurrency address etc. Freelancer have to confirm at least
+  Keybase, cryptocurrency address, etc. Freelancer has to confirm at least
-  through 5 channels that he/she is the only person in control of channels.
+  through 5 channels that he/she is the only person in control of.

-We recommend to create [Keybase account](https://keybase.io) to simplify
+We recommend creating [Keybase account](https://keybase.io) to simplify the
 process of social proof multiple identities and tying those to give GPG key
 pair.
-Please note that Keybase is not fully open source so we should never rely
+Please note that Keybase is not entirely open-source, so we should never
-only this single way of verification.
+rely on only this single verification method.

 ### Key signing

-3mdeb Team Leaders and Management should carefully confirm identity, if any
+3mdeb Team Leaders and Management should carefully confirm identity if any
-concern arise it should be reported to higher management.
+the concern arises, it should be reported to higher management.

 Check received key fingerprint: